tonethar/IGME-340-2019-Spring/topics.md

      - adding buttons (using Storyboard)

 ### Week 6
- - Topics needed for Final Project Deliverable:
+ - Topics needed for Project 1 - Final Deliverable:
    - Save a snapshot of view
    - Share a snapshot of view
    - Singletons